 In October 2014, the panel issued a Corrected Final Award that eliminated the 1.25% adjustment increase.
 The panel further determined that the independent auditor shall compute Liggett's market share for all years after 2000 on a "net" basis, but adjust that computation to approximate "gross" market share by using actual returned product data for each year.
 In July 2015, the independent auditor issued calculations, purportedly based on the Corrected Final Award, which indicated that Liggett owed approximately \$16,000 for years 2001 - 2013.
 In June 2016, the independent auditor issued revised calculations indicating that Liggett owed approximately \$8,100 for years 2001 - 2013.
-Based on these revised calculations Liggett is fully accrued for this matter although Liggett continues to dispute the independent auditor's calculation.
+In September 2016, Liggett paid \$8,100 and reduced cost of sales by \$370 but continued to dispute certain aspects of the independent auditor's calculation.

 Other State Settlements.
 The MSA replaced Liggett's prior settlements with all states and territories except for Florida, Mississippi, Texas and Minnesota.
 Each of these four states, prior to the effective date of the MSA, negotiated and executed settlement agreements with each of the other major tobacco companies, separate from those settlements reached previously with Liggett.
 Except as described below, Liggett's agreements with these states remain in full force and effect.
 These states' settlement agreements with Liggett contained most favored nation provisions which could reduce Liggett's payment obligations based on subsequent settlements or resolutions by those states with certain other tobacco companies.
-Beginning in 1999, Liggett determined that, based on settlements with United States Tobacco Company, Liggett's payment obligations to those four states were eliminated.
+Beginning in 1999, Liggett determined that, based on settlements or resolutions with United States Tobacco Company, Liggett's payment obligations to those four states were eliminated.
 With respect to all non-economic obligations under the previous settlements, Liggett believes it is entitled to the most favorable provisions as between the MSA and each state's respective settlement with the other major tobacco companies.
 Therefore, Liggett's non-economic obligations to all states and territories are now defined by the MSA.

 In 2003, as a result of a dispute with Minnesota regarding its settlement agreement, Liggett agreed to pay \$100 a year in any year cigarettes manufactured by Liggett are sold in that state.
-The Attorneys General for Florida, Mississippi and Texas previously advised Liggett that they believed that Liggett had failed to make payments under the respective settlement agreements with those states.
+Further, the Attorneys General for Florida, Mississippi and Texas advised Liggett that they believed Liggett had failed to make payments under the respective settlement agreements with those states.
 In 2010, Liggett settled with Florida and agreed to pay \$1,200 and to make further annual payments of \$250 for a period of 21 years, starting in March 2011, with the payments from year 12 forward being subject to an inflation adjustment.
 These payments are in lieu of any other payments allegedly due to Florida.

-On January 12, 2016, the Attorney General for Mississippi commenced an action against Liggett in state court in Jackson County, Mississippi (Chancery Division) to enforce the settlement agreement among Liggett, Mississippi and several other states, alleging that Liggett is liable to Mississippi for at least \$26,000 (including interest) plus attorneys' fees and punitive damages.
+On January 12, 2016, the Attorney General for Mississippi filed a motion in state court in Jackson County, Mississippi (Chancery Division) to enforce the March 1996 settlement agreement alleging that Liggett owes Mississippi at least \$26,000 (including interest) plus attorneys' fees and punitive damages.
 Discovery is underway.

-Liggett may be required to make additional payments to Texas or Mississippi which could adversely affect the Company's consolidated financial position, results of operations and cash flows.
+Liggett may be required to make additional payments to Texas and Mississippi which could adversely affect the Company's consolidated financial position, results of operations and cash flows.